 GARY APPEL, an administrator, science educator, and author, was a founding board member.
 An enthusiastic advocate for social justice, he rejoined and served on the board from 2007-2013 and recently accepted a position on the advisory council.
 Gary believes that poor planning and unbridled growth often hurt most those who have the least.

 JEFF GIETZEN spent more than 30 years with D&W Food Centers in Grand Rapids, where he worked as head of retail operations, sales and marketing before becoming CEO and vice chair.
 Gietzen now lives in Glen Arbor where he owns and operates Northwoods Hardware while offering mentoring and coaching to regional businesses.

 Dr. ORAN HESTERMAN is president and CEO of the Fair Food Network, a national nonprofit that improves access to healthy, local food.
 His 2011 book, Fair Food: Growing a Healthy, Sustainable Food System for All quickly become a national sensation.
 Oran lives in Ann Arbor and spends time at his home in Omena.

 CHERYL HUTCHINSON is a developer focused on repurposing buildings using "green" practices.
 After developing LEED Platinum projects in California, she returned to where she grew up and restored the Historic Suttons Bay Stone Schoolhouse.
 Cheryl spent 20 years in travel technology, and over 10 years in nonprofit fundraising.
 She recently restored an 1890 lodge near Suttons Bay, to be used as a yoga and executive retreat, named The Lee Point Retreat.

 DEBBIE McKEON is senior vice president for member services at the Council of Michigan Foundations.
 Before joining CMF, Deb was executive director of the NorthSky Nonprofit Network, a program of Rotary Charities of Traverse City, where she was active in numerous community initiatives, including the Grand Vision.
-Debbie also serves on the board and public policy committeed of both the Michigan Association of United Ways and Michigan Humanities Council.
+Debbie serves on the board and public policy committeed of the Michigan Association of United Ways and Michigan Humanities Council.